bkorecic/scum-sram-evaluation/analysis/README.md

 python3 main.py
 ```

-Then follow the instruction to choose which chips
+Then follow the instructions to choose which chips
 you want to evaluate and what metrics to run.

 ## Implemented metrics